An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

-Our conjectural functor~$\fA$ gives one explanation of this phenomenon: namely, the apparently lack of Galois representations is made up for by an abundance of coherent sheaves on~$\cX$, and in particular, these supersingular representations all correspond to Ind-coherent sheaves on~$\cX$, which are distinguished by their (quasicoherent, but not coherent) $H^{-1}$ sheaves.
+Our conjectural functor~$\fA$ gives one explanation of this phenomenon: namely, the apparent lack of Galois representations is made up for by an abundance of coherent sheaves on~$\cX$, and in particular, these supersingular representations all correspond to Ind-coherent sheaves on~$\cX$, which are distinguished by their (quasicoherent, but not coherent) $H^{-1}$ sheaves.

-There is, however, an earlier approach to reconciling the results of ~\cite{BreuilPaskunas} with the expectation that there is indeed a $p$-adic local Langlands correspondence for $\GL_2(\Q_{p^2})$, which is to hope that there is a uniquely determined canonical element~$\pi_{\rhobar}$ of the infinite family of supersingular representations constructed in~\cite{BreuilPaskunas}.
-Furthermore, the representation~$\pi_{\rhobar}$ is determined by local-global compatibility, in the sense that it occurs in the cohomology of Shimura curves, for any globalisation of~$\rhobar$; so the existence of $\pi_{\rhobar}$ can be rephrased as showing that the representations occurring in Shimura curves depends only on~$\rhobar$ (and that it is indeed an supersingular irreducible representation of the type constructed by~\cite{BreuilPaskunas}).
-This question has been investigated by many authors, and there is a considerable amount of evidence in favour of this hope; we refer again to the introduction to~\cite{https://doi.org/10.48550/arxiv.2102.06188} for a brief account of these investigations.
-(This hope motivated the proposed construction of a $p$-adic local Langlands correspondence via Taylor--Wiles patching in~\cite{Gpatch}, which in turn motivated the conjectures of these notes.)
+There is, however, an earlier approach to reconciling the results of~\cite{BreuilPaskunas} with the expectation that a $p$-adic local Langlands correspondence for $\GL_2(\Q_{p^2})$ should exist; namely one can hope for the existence of a uniquely determined, canonical element~$\pi_{\rhobar}$ within the infinite family of supersingular representations constructed in~\cite{BreuilPaskunas}.
+Moreover, this representation~$\pi_{\rhobar}$ should be characterised by local-global compatibility: it should appear in the cohomology of Shimura curves for any globalisation of~$\rhobar$.
+In this sense, the existence of~$\pi_{\rhobar}$ amounts to showing that the representations arising in the cohomology of Shimura curves depend only on~$\rhobar$ -- and that this representation is indeed a supersingular irreducible representation of the type constructed in~\cite{BreuilPaskunas}.
+The question has been studied by many authors, and there is substantial evidence supporting this viewpoint; we refer again to the introduction of~\cite{https://doi.org/10.48550/arxiv.2102.06188} for a concise summary of these investigations.

-The computations in this section are also consistent with this expectation, and indeed we see from examples~(4) and~(5) above that if~$x$ is the closed point corresponding to a suitably generic~$\rhobar$, then we should have $\pi_{\rhobar}=\fB(\delta_x)$.
-We claim that $\pi_{\rhobar}$ can be characterised among all irreducible representations ~$\pi$ of $\GL_2(\Q_{p^2})$ by the following property: it is the unique irreducible~$\pi$ for which the support of $H^0(\fA(\pi))$ contains~$x$.
+We strongly believe in the existence of the canonical representations~$\pi_{\rhobar}$.
+Indeed, this perspective motivated the proposed construction of a $p$-adic local Langlands correspondence via Taylor–Wiles patching in~\cite{Gpatch}, which in turn inspired the conjectures in these notes (see Remark~\ref{rem: conjectural compatibility with TW patching}).
+We discuss local-global compatibility more fully in Section~\ref{subsec:computing-cohomology-Shimura} below.
+The computations in this section are also consistent with this expectation, and indeed we see from examples~(4) and~(5) above that if~$x$ is the closed point corresponding to a suitably generic irreducible~$\rhobar$, then we should have $\pi_{\rhobar}=\fB(\delta_x)$.